Retirement: Lagos Educators Urged to Focus on Health, Financial Planning

 Erinoso highlighted financial management as key to sustaining a healthy lifestyle in retirement and noted that the programme provided new insights, especially in adopting healthy habits.

 “Many spend lavishly on social gatherings but neglect their health.
-This forum is a reminder to look inward and shift focus towards a healthier lifestyle,” she said.
+This forum is a reminder to look inward and shift focus towards a healthier lifestyle,” Erinoso added.